Designed with

 the AI runs.

+Secondary and background tasks.
 French company.
 Own models, native tool calling.
 No US parent, no CLOUD Act.

 Run LLaMA, Qwen, or Mistral locally.
 Zero data leaves your network.